fayejanelle/Cypress_FJAAninipot/README.md

 1. Run the following command in Terminal: npx cypress open
 2. In the resulting Cypress window, select KiwiSaverTests.spec.js to run the automated tests

-* NOTE: The test for User Story 1, is expected to fail as the text displayed in the information message for Current Age:
+* NOTE: The test for User Story 1, is expected to fail as the text displayed in the information message for Current Age is different from the Acceptance Criteria.

 ## User Stories